chongyangshi/Goodricke/README.md

 You can obtain reCaptcha API keys from [here](https://www.google.com/recaptcha/intro/index.html), and obtain Mailgun API keys from [here](https://mailgun.com/).

+Make sure that database `Goodricke.sqlite` is writable by the webserver.

 Finally, create a crontab job to execute the email sendings every day at a given time.
 An example is given in `conf/crontab-example.txt`, which sends emails every day at 8:15 pm.

 ## Questions and Feedback